hack4impact-upenn/project-descriptions/README.md

 Why did client approach us?

-Why was our project technically challenging?
+Why was project technically challenging?

-Why was our project socially impactful?
+Why was project socially impactful?

-What features did we build and how technologically (for general audience)?
+What features did we build and how did we build them technologically (for a general audience)?

 Note that you _can_ use standard **Markdown** formatting here.
 Please don't include any headers or non-paragraph elements, however.